privacyshore/PrivacyGate-dotnet/README.md

 Upon successful build, the results will be in the `\__compile` directory.
 If you want to build NuGet packages, run `build.cmd pack` and the NuGet packages will be in `__package`.

 ---
-*Note: This application/third-party library is not directly supported by Coinbase Inc. Coinbase Inc. makes no claims about this application/third-party library.
-This application/third-party library is not endorsed or certified by Coinbase Inc.*
+*Note: This application/third-party library is not directly supported by PrivacyGate Inc. PrivacyGate Inc. makes no claims about this application/third-party library.
+This application/third-party library is not endorsed or certified by PrivacyGate Inc.*